orionsring/ECEN303-Spring2015/QuizSubstitution.md

 Name: Daniel Huynh (danielhuynh09) - Challenge to Grade: 4 - Quiz to Substitute: 5

 Name: Keaton Brown (keabro) - Challenge to Grade: 3 - Quiz to Substitute: 5

+Name: Andrew Crow - Challenge to Grade: Challenge 2 - Quiz to Substitute: 4